mjosaarinen/lwsha_isa/README.md

 These instructions implement the "sigma functions" defined in Sections 4.1.2 and 4.1.3 of FIPS 180-4.
 By convention, I'll write the upper case sigma letter Σ as "sum" and lower case σ as "sig".
-This naming convention is arbitrary and I'll change it later.
+This naming convention is arbitrary and may change later.

 We currently diverge from the specification somewhat as we expand them into two-input functions that also perform an ADD operation.
 The operands are